PuddletownDesign/Git/README.md

 -   [x] create a master branch
 -   [x] Delete branches mac and linux
+-   [x] move the binaries folder over to the development branch
 -   [ ] Make a prompt asking the user for their git info in the installer
 -   [ ] Update the script to allow the user to install it in any location that they wish